phetsims/phet-info/doc/typescript-conventions.md

 ### Multiple Imports in One Expression
 Multiple imports from the same file should be combined into one statement.
 This helps clarify that they are related.
-This does not suffer from the same `isolatedModules` constraint as exports; all modules can be imported on the same line.
+This does not suffer from the same `isolatedModules` constraint as exports; all modules can be imported in the same statement.

 ```ts
 // Preferred